NuGet/NuGetDocs/NuGet.Docs/Create/Creating-and-Publishing-a-Package.md

 specific project.

-## Publishing
+## Publishing in NuGet Gallery
 ### Create an account at NuGet.org

-<a name="api-key"></a>
+Head over to http://nuget.org/ and register for an account.
+Once you do that, use the Upload Package UI to upload your package to the NuGet Gallery

+##Publishing using NuGet Command Line
+### Create an account at NuGet.org

 Head over to http://nuget.org/ and register for an account.
 Once you do that, click on "My Account" to see an API Key that was generated for you.

 In a command console, run the command: